ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 </p>

 <p align="center">
-<em>Retail chain with great capilairade in the USA.</em>
+<em>Major DIY retail chains in the USA.</em>
 </p>

 <br>

-Despite the focus on distributing the DIY model in retail chains, the new company intends to continue selling the elevator line in the traditional way, that is, it will continue to carry out installations and technical assistance for the equipment throughout the USA.
+Despite the focus on distributing the DIY model in retail chains, the new company intends to continue selling the elevator line in the traditional way, that is, it will continue to carry out installations and technical assistance for the equipment throughout the USA.<br>

 ### The execution
 The financial simulations of the business plan show that, with an **initial investment** of US $ 550,000, it is possible to reach an installed base of 1.200 elevators and **net revenues** of US $ 4.7 million (EBITDA 41% NR) in the **fifth year** of the company's operation. <br> <br>